posimagi/Skillchains/README.md

     //sc step     -- current weaponskill step information.

-More settings related to text object can be found within the settings.xml, generated on addon load
+More settings related to text object can be found within the settings.xml, generated on addon load.

+---

+### Installation

+1. Download the ZIP file from the green Code menu in the upper right.
+2. Open the ZIP file, and extract the folder within to the `addons` folder in the directory where you installed Windower.
+3. Rename the folder to `Skillchains` (remove the trailing `-master`).

+---

+### Usage

+- To load Skillchains every time you launch the game, edit the `scripts\init.txt` file in the directory where you installed Windower and add the following line:
+    ```
+    lua load skillchains
+    ```
+- To load Skillchains only once, do any of the following:
+  - (in the chat window) `//lua load skillchains`
+  - (in the Windower console) `lua load skillchains`
+  - (in an in-game macro) `/con lua load skillchains`